- Introduction

 Mental Stimulation:

 In addition to physical activity, Irish Red and White Setters need mental stimulation.
-Puzzle toys, scent work, and interactive games can help keep their minds engaged and prevent boredom-related behavioral problems.
+Puzzle toys along with scent work and interactive games both maintain their minds active while stopping behavioral problems which stem from boredom.

 Training the Irish Red and White Setter